 Rules and Regulations: ParaGames Swimming (Open)

-PGSW 1 The London Youth Games ParaGames Swimming competition will run with the rules stated below.
+PGSW 1 The London Youth Games ParaGames Swimming competition will run in accordance to the rules stated below.

 PGSW 1.1 It will be at the sole discretion of the Competition Director as to the application of these rules, and any subsequent decision made as a result will be final.